dvorobiov/python-stack-blog/README.md

 **Model Learning Pipeline**, **Model Evaluation Pipeline**, and **Model Publishing Pipeline** are other places to utilise Apache Airflow.

-**Raw Data Storage** that is used for storing unprocessed events from the data sources and **Data Warehouse** where tranformed data is stored for reporting, BI, and data science work are the components where Snowflake can certainly be used.
+**Raw Data Lake** that is used for storing unprocessed events from the data sources and **Data Warehouse** where tranformed data is stored for reporting, BI, and data science work are the components where Snowflake can certainly be used.
 Later, the company can switch to using distributed filesystems like S3, HTFS for Raw Data Storage.

 **Serving Platform** is the services you use to serve your model, provide access to data, potentially with  [materialized views pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view).
 Here you stick with Flask, Django, Pyramid, etc.